 Camping is the ideal activity to become closer to wildlife and the beautiful natural surroundings throughout Georgia’s coast.
 Campgrounds, such as the Jekyll Island Campground and Blythe Island Regional Park & Campground, are close to the beach or fishing piers, nature trails, and historic attractions.
 Whether you decide to camp on Jekyll Island or in the surrounding Brunswick area, camping is a fun and affordable way to enjoy Georgia’s Golden Isles.

 Explore the Golden Isles’ coast, beautiful marshes and meandering rivers from the water itself.
 With access to the Atlantic Ocean, Intracoastal Waterway, tidal creaks and rivers, the Golden Isles offers a wealth of salt life adventures from boating, sailing, and offshore fishing to kayaking, paddleboarding, canoeing and fun on the beach.

 SouthEast Adventures Outfitters offers daily kayak tours, scenic boating excursions, stand-up paddleboarding, and fishing charters out of their Brunswick Boathouse and St. Simons Island Village Creek Landing locations.
-Be sure to take part in SouthEast Adventure Outfitters’ Open House and Demo Day on March 16, 2013 at the Brunswick Boathouse location to get a jump start on Spring and test out your kayaking and paddleboarding skills.

 The Golden Isles provides many options for those interested in fishing, crabbing or seining.
 Highly experienced charter captains know the secrets of success in these coastal waters of Georgia.
 Fishing in the Golden Isles offers a fascinating variety of experience for all anglers and is one of the most productive fisheries on the east coast.